couchbaselabs/node-ottoman/vuepress/guides/schema.md

 :::warning Not Recommended
 `ensureIndex` is nice for development, but it's recommended this behavior be disabled in production since index creation can cause a significant performance impact.
-Disable the behavior by don't execute `ensureIndex` function. (for example you can use node env variable to know when you are in development mode [process.ENV.development])
+Disable the behavior by not executing `ensureIndex` function. (for example you can use node env variable to know when you are in development mode [process.ENV.development])

-Notice: the `start` function should be disabled too, due to it use `ensureIndexes` internally.
+Notice: the `start` function should be disabled too, owing to its use of `ensureIndexes` internally.
 :::

 ### RefDoc